What is Headless SEO and How Does it Affect SEO?

 b.
 Limited Plugins and Add-ons

 Many SEOs got their trade by using CMSs such as WordPress, Joomla, Drupal, and others.
-We’ve grown used to using tools like Yoast to ensure that all of our meta tags are there and that canonical URLs are applied logically.
+We’ve grown accustomed to using tools like Yoast to ensure that all our meta tags are present and that canonical URLs are applied logically.

 When working with a headless CMS, we must discard all of our technical SEO assumptions.
 The ability to rely on plugins and add-ons should not be taken for granted.
 Instead, SEOs will have complete control over their technical configuration, including the ability to create validation rules to prevent errors and apply personalized logic to canonicals, faceted navigation, pagination, and other features.